andrewhodel/ispapp-go-alarm/README.md

 # license

-The project ispapp-go-alarm is licensed per the MIT License
+The project ispapp-go-alarm is licensed MIT